oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/userguide.md

 In text mode, speech will be transcribed to text.
 There are, however, somekeywords used for punctuation.

 A space is automatically added after each word when speaking.
 Therefore, punctuation is added by first going back one space, adding the punctuation, and then adding a space afterwards.
-The exceptions are `hash` and `dash`, which are written directly to text without any backspaces or spaces, and `dot`, which uses backspace but inserts no space after (for web addresses).
+The exceptions are `hash`, `dash`, and `dot`, which are written directly to text without any backspaces or spaces.

 - `period`
 - `comma` or `coma`